Last updated: April 6, 2026

 Traders fearful of missing a sharp drop often choose the instant breakout entry.
 It secures a position early but carries a higher risk of entering a false breakdown.

-• The Trigger: Open a short position immediately when a candle closes decisively below the neckline.
+• The Trigger: Open a short (sell) position immediately when a candle closes decisively below the neckline.

 • The Rule: Avoid entering while the candle is still moving.
 A long wick rejection could turn the breakdown into a bear trap.

 Waiting for a pullback provides a second chance to enter at a better price.
-Professional traders favor this method, as it confirms the neckline has flipped from support to resistance.
+It confirms the neckline has officially flipped from support to resistance.

 • The Process: Allow the initial breakout to happen, then wait for the price to rally back up to the neckline.

-• The Trigger: Enter short only when a bearish rejection candle (like a Pin Bar or Engulfing pattern) forms at the retest level.
+• The Trigger: Enter short only when a bearish rejection candle (like a Pin Bar or Bearish Engulfing pattern) forms precisely at the retest level.

 Risk management determines long-term survival.
-Your stop loss location depends entirely on your personal risk tolerance and the asset’s current volatility.
+Choose your stop-loss location based on your risk profile and the market you are trading:

-• Aggressive (Above Right Shoulder): Place the Stop Loss slightly above the high of the Right Shoulder for a tighter risk-to-reward ratio.
+• Aggressive (Above Right Shoulder): Place the Stop Loss slightly above the high of the Right Shoulder.
+Best for traders looking for a tight risk-to-reward ratio who will quickly cut losses if the setup fails.

-• Conservative (Above Head): Placing the Stop Loss above the Head is safer but requires a smaller position size to maintain proper risk control.
+• Conservative (Above Head): Place the Stop Loss above the absolute top of the Head.
+Best for traders who want maximum safety from institutional “stop hunts,” though it requires a smaller position size to maintain proper risk control.

 The Head and Shoulders pattern structure offers a precise mathematical target.
-Traders project the pattern’s height downward to define precise exit points.
+Traders project the pattern’s height downward to define exact exit points.

 • Projection: Subtract this distance from the breakout point.